hmlongco/Resolver/Documentation/Injection.md

 5. [Service Locator](#locator)
 6. [Annotation](#annotation) (NEW)

-The names and numbers come from the *Inversion of Control* design pattern.
-For a more thorough discussion, see the classic arcticle by [Martin Fowler](https://martinfowler.com/articles/injection.html).
+The names and numbers come from the _Inversion of Control_ design pattern.
+For a more thorough discussion, see the classic article by [Martin Fowler](https://martinfowler.com/articles/injection.html).

 Here I'll simply provide a brief description and an example of implementing each using Resolver.